The Goonies poster

 The inciting incident occurs at 13 minutes when Mikey discovers One-Eyed Willy's treasure map and translate the Spanish clues.
 This ancient pirate map offers hope - a way to save their homes if they can find the rich stuff..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to The Goonies make the active choice to enter the tunnel system beneath the restaurant fireplace, leaving the ordinary world behind to pursue One-Eyed Willy's treasure despite the danger., moving from reaction to action.
+This indicates the protagonist's commitment to The Goonies make the active choice to enter the tunnel system beneath the restaurant fireplace, leaving the ordinary world behind to pursue One-Eyed Willy's treasure despite the danger., moving from reaction to action.

 The Collapse moment at 85 minutes (75% through) represents the emotional nadir.
 Here, The Fratellis capture all the Goonies on the pirate ship and force them to walk the plank.
 The kids must empty their pockets of all treasure.
-Their dreams of saving their homes die as the gems are taken away., illustrates the protagonist at their lowest point.
+Their dreams of saving their homes die as the gems are taken away., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 90 minutes initiates the final act resolution at 79% of the runtime.
 Chunk and Sloth crash in to rescue the Goonies.
 The Mirror World lesson synthesizes - Chunk's friendship with the outcast Sloth (authentic connection despite appearances) provides the breakthrough.
 The kids unite for the final escape., demonstrating the transformation achieved throughout the journey.